kristianp335/VandenRecycling/replit.md

 - ✓ Created final deployment packages with all validation fixes applied
 - ✓ Corrected brand colors from incorrect green to authentic Vanden red scheme
 - ✓ Updated all CSS variables to use proper red-based color palette
+- ✓ Fixed all fragment color references (gradient-green → gradient-red, etc.)
 - ✓ Created custom Vanden logo SVG with recycling theme and red branding
+- ✓ Added editable image attributes to header and footer logos
+- ✓ Applied data-lfr-editable-id and data-lfr-editable-type="image" to all images

 ### Brand Colors Implemented (Corrected to Authentic Vanden Red)
 - Primary Red: #C41E3A (authentic Vanden brand color)